 Uncle Eddy's E-mails -- August 6

-The Transfiguration of Our Lord, (which took place about a year before our Lord’s crucifixion, on Mount Tabor in Galilee)
+Our Lord's crucifixion, on Mount Tabor in Galilee)

 Your loving uncle, Eddy